ScilifelabDataCentre/OrderPortal/README.md

 Backup
 ------

-Backup relies on running a script to dump all data in the CouchDB database to a tar file.
+Backup relies on running the CLI to dump all data in the CouchDB database to a tar file.
 Create a backup directory:

     $ sudo mkdir /home/backup/backup_files/orderportal_xyz